mathie/mathie.github.io/_posts/2005-10-05-ejecting-cds.markdown

 title: Ejecting CDs
 redirect_from: "/2005/10/05/ejecting-cds/"
 category: Ops
+tags:
-tags: mac os x, powerbook, cd, dvd
+  - mac os x
+  - powerbook
+  - cd
+  - dvd
 ---
 It would appear that, somehow, I am the killer of Apple Powerbook G4 CD/DVD drives.
 It's not that they stop working, it's just that they refuse to relinquish their media.
 I had always thought it was a problem peculiar to my previous Powerbook, a 12" G4.
 It would often take days of attempt to get it to cough up the CD I'd inserted.
 So that I basically stopped using the drive wherever possible, particularly since having a CD inserted -- even unused -- whilst on batteries does unnecessarily drain power.